spark2k06/PCXT_MiSTer/EGA_STATUS_AUDIT.md

 After EGA-202, `ega_status_cs` follows Misc Output bit `0`, so both color `3DAh` and mono `3BAh` status reads work according to the active EGA I/O range.

-## Remaining Visibility Gap
+## Register Visibility

-The current bus-drive path still gates Input Status #1 reads with `ega_display_sel`.
-That means the side effects occur for selected EGA status reads, but the CPU-visible read value may not be driven until the EGA display mux is active.
-This is intentionally left to EGA-505, which is scoped to remove incorrect display-selection gating from register visibility.
+Input Status #1 bus drive is selected by EGA enable, AEN, Misc Output bit `0`, and the active status port decode.
+It is not gated by `ega_display_sel`, so software probes can read the status register before the display mux has switched to EGA video.

 ## Deterministic Test Sequence For EGA-507